CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Experiments and results

 \subsubsection{Fine-grained root cause metric localization in the faulty service}

 Given the faulty service, we apply CausalRCA to container resource metrics and evaluate its performance on localization accuracy for different anomalies.
 Table \ref{tab:rca-metrics-false} shows the localization accuracy of CausalRCA on localizing root cause metric in faulty service compared with baseline methods.
-For different anomalies, we can see that CausalRCA has the best localization accuracy in terms of $AC@1$, $AC@3$, and $Avg@5$.
-For CausalRCA, we can see that the average of $AC@1$ is 0.2476, which means there is about a 25\% possibility of determining the top 1 metric on the ranked list as the root cause.
-In addition, for the three anomalies, we can see that the average $AC@3$ is 0.719, which means that there is a 71.9\% possibility to localize the root cause metric in the top 3 metrics on the ranked list, and the average improvement is 17.8\% compared with baseline methods.
-This is because resource metrics, such as CPU/MEM usage, affect each other, which makes it easier to identify anomaly propagation with CI methods.
+For different anomalies, we can see that CausalRCA has improved localization accuracy compared with baseline methods in terms of $AC@1$, $AC@3$, and $Avg@5$ by up to 14.29\%.
+In addition, for CPU hog, CausalRCA has the best performance in terms of $AC@3$ and $Avg@5$, while the $AC@1$ is worse than PC-based methods.
+For memory leak, the $AC@1$ of CausalRCA is worse than LiNGAM-based method, but it still has the best $AC@3$ and $Avg@5$.
+Finally, for network delay, CausalRCA outperforms in terms of $AC@1$, $AC@3$, and $Avg@5$.
+In general, the average $AC@1$ of CausalRCA is 0.2476, which means there is about a 25\% possibility of determining the top 1 metric on the ranked list as the root cause.
+For the three anomalies, the average $AC@3$ is 0.719, which means there is a 71.9\% possibility to localize the root cause metric in the top 3 metrics on the ranked list, and the average improvement is 10\% compared with baseline methods.
+The average $Avg@5$ of CausalRCA is 0.6681, and the average increase is 9.43\%.
+We consider the outperformance of CausalRCA is because resource metrics, such as CPU/memory usage, affect each other, which makes it easier to identify anomaly propagation with CI methods.

+We also provide statistical testing to show the significant difference of these RCA methods.
+We first obtained a p-value of 0.0013 using the ANOVA method, showing a significant performance difference between the four RCA methods.
+The p-values obtained from t-tests are shown in Figure \ref{fig:sig_pvalue}.
+We can see that CausalRCA has a significant difference from baseline methods.
+In comparison, GES-based method has no significant difference with PC-based and LiNGAM-based methods.

+We evaluate the impact of parameters $\gamma$ and $\eta$ and present the findings in Figure \ref{fig:sig_g_e}.
+The results indicate that $\gamma=0.25$ and $\eta=10$ perform the best in identifying CPU hog anomalies, while $\gamma=0.25$ and $\eta=100$ are most effective in detecting memory leak and network latency anomalies.
+In addition, $\gamma=0.5$ and $\eta=10$ outperform $\gamma=0.5$ and $\eta=100$ in detecting network latency anomalies and perform better than $\gamma=0.75$ and $\eta=10$ across all three types of anomalies.
+Overall, $\gamma=0.25$ and $\eta=10$ have the highest average localization performance.
+However, increasing $\gamma$ and $\eta$ could potentially lead to better solutions and improve localization accuracy.